UAD Promo

 • Reverb | Live/Preset

-4-Cable Mode (UAFX amp emulators only)
+4-Cable Mode (UAFX amp pedals only)

 Warning: Turn off your amplifier before wiring the pedal and enabling 4-cable mode.
 If you enable 4-cable mode with incorrect wiring, you can cause extreme feedback.